Why does the industry need waste2zero?

 The objective of the Waste2Zero Awards is to specifically give the foodservice and out of home sector a platform for recognition and to showcase best practice and leadership.
 The by-product is to encourage those still ambivalent about waste to take the issue more seriously and to get involved.

-Following the hugely successful inaugural Waste2Zero Awards in December, we’re delighted to announce that the Waste2Zero Awards 2018 will take place in September in 2018.
+Following the hugely successful inaugural Waste2Zero Awards in December, we’re delighted to announce that the Waste2Zero Awards 2018 will take place in October 2018.

 See video of last years Waste2Zero HERE